What is Cluster Feeding?

 Do You Think You Need a Breastfeeding Schedule?

 Are you confused about how often you need to feed your baby, whether or not you should wake your baby for feedings, or if you should put them on a feeding schedule?
 A strict schedule is not needed.
-What would be helpful is a sleep routine; this can help your baby wind down at night and will encourage a longer stretch of sleep at night.
+A sleep routine would be helpful; this can help your baby wind down at night and encourage a longer stretch of sleep at night.
 See sleep routine.